hlebkanonik/openldap/README.md

 3. Manager DN: `cn=admin,dc=rp,dc=com`
 4. Manager password: `rpadminpass`

+If LDAP users have problems logging into the Report Portal, deploy the application by `docker compose -p reportportal up -d --force-recreate`.

 ## Step 3.
 Login to phpLDAPadmin

 phpLDAPadmin is a web-based administration tool that simplifies the management of LDAP servers through an intuitive interface